-The course will introduce the basics of data communications and networking.
+The course will introduce the basics of data communications and networking, including wireless networks, distributed networks of the internet, intranets, and extranets.
 Students will learn the terminology and concepts of contemporary data communications and networking.
 Laboratory exercises will consist of building a simple Local Area Network.
-Prerequisite: CSC 215.
+Prerequisite: CSC 101.